JaneWen23/MyGarden/Notes/Notes_Git.md

         git switch BRANCH_NAME

-    if you have something not commited on the current branch, git won't let you to switch to another branch.
+    if you have something not committed on the current branch, git won't let you to switch to another branch.
 Only if you have committed it, you are allowed to switch branch. and this may help you to understand that the branch operations are taken place in local repo (and results in your workspace change).

     3.3. merge branches or commits